openshift/enhancements/enhancements/microshift/microshift-updateability-ostree.md

 - Should we use greenboot's green/red scripts to persist action for next boot?
   - They have no information about what failed, so if it wasn't MicroShift, then we do unnecessary restore (possibly losing some data)

-- Do we want to persist the history of boots or defer to checking `boot_counter`?
-  - Red + no `boot_counter` => first boot after rollback
-  - Do we want to read kernel cmdline?
-    - Seems to be internal detail of implementation

-- How to we avoid endless reboots in any case?
-Are they possible?
-  - Maybe we can persist short history of previous boots/actions on boot?
-    - How that would protect us?
-If we refuse the start, greenboot checks will fail, so maybe we need override it?

 - How should `microshift pre-run` be executed?
   - `microshift.service` - `ExecStartPre`